atrodo/teaching_robots_drumming/_posts/2019-05-23-neural-network-convergence-problem.md

 good job of learning feature detection.
 They cannot divine information that wasn't there, which is why giving it more and better modeled data is vital to a successful neural network.
-The more magical things that they are doing, like with convolutional neural network, are not sophisticated because because of the neural network, but because of the domain knowledge and research that has gone into right way to prepare data for the neural network to extract the desired information.
+The more magical things that they are doing, like with convolutional neural network, are not sophisticated because of the neural network, but because of the domain knowledge and research that has gone into right way to prepare data for the neural network to extract the desired information.